 Microscopes, chemistry, matter, energy, ecosystems, light, optics, nutrition and several other topics are components of the fourth grade science curriculum.
 Dynamic implementation of the Wood Acres School’s groundbreaking science curriculum literally leaps from the mind-numbing “read the chapter and answer the questions” approach to a hand-on, experiential laboratory setting that has fourth graders truly learning and living the scientific process.
 Taught through integrated CELLS (Core Experience Learning LabS) our curriculum modules provide in-depth study of the topics mentioned earlier.
 Lab coats, goggles, a state-of-the-art laboratory, trained lab specialists, and an inquisitive mind in each fourth grader will have the scientific process well established in each student.

 With Wood Acres Spanish program beginning with three-year-olds, the student of Spanish in fourth grade is demonstrating a quite sophisticated command of the language for other students by his/her age.
-Taught by native speakers with a formal curriculum imported from Spain, acquisition of foreign language skills is outstanding at Wood Acres.
+Taught by native speakers with a formal curriculum, acquisition of foreign language skills is outstanding at Wood Acres.
 Instructional methodology includes TPR, total pupil response, which encourages students to become comfortable in speaking, listening, writing, and reading Spanish.
 Learning a language is about confidence and culture and collaboration as well.
 Fourth graders readily set their sights on eventual foreign travel to try out their skills.

 Fourth graders are interested in team activities, individual physical challenges and the sheer pleasure of free play.
 Physical fitness skill units have students working throughout the year on improvements in running, stretching, strength, and endurance.
 Intermittent team games help both skill development and team spirit.